 I was ordained as deacon in 2017 and appointed as Curate here.
 I have been ordained as priest in July 2018.
 I married Ian, and have two grown up daughters and two grandsons.
+I never imagined when I was 33 that I would be with two grown up daughters and two grandsons.
 I never imagined when I was 33 that I would be ordained as a minister when I was 63.
 I was then a Prosecuting Solicitor with the Crown Prosecution Service with two small children.
 I only began teaching Sunday School to avoid the embarrassment of chasing around church after a toddler!

 As the years passed, I increasingly felt I should be doing more.
 Out of the blue, I decided to take early retirement.
 Still reeling from this unexpected change of direction, I suddenly realised that God was calling me to ministry and that my professional skills in advocacy, my passion for justice, my concerns for victims of hate crime and domestic violence, were all just preparation for a vocation in ministry.
 I still resisted: I was just not 'holy' enough!